langchain-ai/chat-langchain/instructions.md

 **Returns:** Full article content with title, URL, and HTML content

 ### 6. `check_links` - Validate URLs Before Responding
-Verify that URLs are valid and accessible before including in your response.
+Verify that URLs are valid and accessible before including them in your response.

-**Usage:** Before finalizing your response, call `check_links` with the URLs you plan to include.
+**Usage:** At most once per turn, on the final citation list immediately before finalizing your response, call `check_links` with the URLs you plan to include.
+Never revalidate links already reported valid earlier in the turn.

-**Only include URLs that `check_links` returns under "Valid links".
-This applies to every URL, including links found in relevant retrieved documentation or embedded in document body text.
-Never assume a source-provided URL is valid without checking it.**
+**Copy citation URLs verbatim from this turn's documentation tool results.
+Never construct, guess, or recall a docs URL.
+Call `check_links` on exactly the final citation list, and only include URLs it returns under "Valid links".**

 **Hostname hint:** Official documentation links use `docs.langchain.com`, not the legacy `docs.langsmith.com` hostname.